Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | --------------- |
 | 0               |

 We used a similar query to Question 9 but changed some of the conditions.
+There were no instances where people downgraded in 2020.

 ## C. Challenge Payment Questions
 The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements: